-Compared to the original update Oct 2018 we only add a small remark in Section 2.1 that decryption of the CPA-secure scheme outputs also s1 only when used as a subroutine for the CCA-secure KEM in accordance to Section 2.1.4 (first paragraph: “ The second output value s1 is necessary for the KEM“ ) and in accordance to all the concrete implementations in the submission package (s1 is never output in the implementations – per definition of CPA-secure encryption).
+Compared to the original update Oct 2018 we only add a small remark in Section 2.1 summarizing some of the design decisions.
+For instance, decryption of the CPA-secure scheme outputs also s1 only when used as a subroutine for the CCA-secure KEM in accordance to Section 2.1.4 (first paragraph: “ The second output value s1 is necessary for the KEM“ ) and in accordance to all the concrete implementations in the submission package (s1 is never output in the implementations – per definition of CPA-secure encryption).
 The seed is only relevant for the CCA-secure KEM and thus included for the sake of completeness of this specification.

 - Documentation (update Jan 2018)

 - Submitted Documentation (Dec 2017)

 KINDI was submitted to the NIST Call for Proposals: